prisma/prisma1/content/03-Guides/02-Auth/07-Authentication-with-Facebook-for-React-&-Apollo.md

 You made two major local changes that you now need to apply to the "remote project" in your Graphcool account before its API gets updated:

-1. You added a module that includes new type definitions as well as three serverless function of type `resolver`.
+1. You added a module that includes new type definitions as well as two serverless functions of type `resolver`.
-2. You configured the data model with a new `Post` type and a relation to the `EmailUser` type from the module.
+2. You configured the data model with a new `Post` type and a relation to the `FacebookUser` type from the module.

 <Instruction>